d3fc/d3fc/site/src/introduction/decorate-pattern.md

 ## Bar colouring

-The d3fc series APIs are deliberately very simple, instead you are encouraged to use the decorate pattern in order to configure the series for your needs.
+The {{{ hyperlink 'series-api.html' title='d3fc series' }}} APIs are deliberately very simple, instead you are encouraged to use the decorate pattern in order to configure the series for your needs.

 The example below shows how a bar series can be styled to cycle through a color palette: